 Laurie and Debbie say:

-First, there is nothing sane about 2020.
-All of us are experiencing pandemic fatigue and pandemic brain, and many are experiencing worse.
+We’ve been putting up versions of this post since 2006.
+As we said last year, there is nothing sane about 2020 and 2021 has not been much better.
+All of us are experiencing pandemic fatigue, pandemic brain, and the uncertainty roller-coaster.
+Many are experiencing worse.
 Denying that to ourselves just makes things even rougher.

-We hope you are all staying home and staying safe for the holidays.
-If you are not, please be as cautious and thoughtful as you can, to protect your own health and that of others.
+We hope most of you are staying home and staying safe.
+Both of us have traveled recently, for essential reasons and with plans made before the emergence of the Omicron variant, so we know how stressful traveling can be.
+If you are traveling, or if you are socializing locally, please be as cautious and thoughtful as you can, to protect your own health and that of others.

 Stay safe and well!

 Follow Debbie on Twitter.